Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/PreReadingWeek1DC.md

 - In a Symmetric multi processor machine all CPUs have the autonomy of deciding what it needs to be done (No master slave)
 - In an Asymmetric multi processor machine, there is a concept of master slave where the master processor decide what the other processors needs to compute.
 	![[Pasted image 20210729213134.png]]
-- The multiple processors can connect to a particular memory bank when a particular switch is clicked on in the case of **cross point switch**, this method is not feasibile since the number of cross connection can be limiting for very large configurations of CPU and memory banks
+- The multiple processors can connect to a particular memory bank when a particular switch is clicked on in the case of **cross point switch**, this method is not feasible since the number of cross connection can be limiting for very large configurations of CPU and memory banks
 - In case of an **omega switching network**, each omega switch is arranged in stages and the layers allow for lesser switches to pair the CPUs to the memory banks
 - In both of the above cases the s
 ##### Multi-computer